nathan-bottomley/jekyll-podcast/README.md

 ### Your shownotes

-The contents of each episode's post will appear on the website, as usual, but it will also be used as the shownotes for your episode and displayed in your listeners' podcast players.
+The contents of each episode's post will appear on the website, as usual, but it will also be used as the description or shownotes for your episode and displayed in your listeners' podcast players.

-It's easy to make the shownotes displayed in a podcast player different from the post displayed on your site.
-Just create an include called `post-feed-content.html` in the `_includes` folder and use it to define the content that you want to appear as your shownotes in a podcast player.
+It's easy to make a podcast player show a different description from the post displayed on your site.
+Just create an include called `post-feed-content.html` in the `_includes` folder and use it to define the content that you want to appear in a podcast player.
 Here's an example.

 ```html
 <!-- post-feed-content.html -->